baiger/recipes/wiki/neapolitan-pizza-dough.md

 Original Neapolitan pizzas have two variants: pizza Margherita (tomato sauce, mozzarella cheese, fresh basil leaves, and olive oil) and pizza marinara (tomato sauce, olive oil, oregano, and garlic).

 ## Baking Instructions

+Bake on as high a temperature as your oven can manage.
+For optimal results, use a pizza oven capable of heating to 500&deg;C. It takes about 90 seconds to cook in a pizza oven; at 260&deg;C (or 500&deg;F), the usual highest temperature of conventional ovens, it bakes in 5-10 minutes, depending on size and whether a pizza stone/steel is used.
+For conventional ovens, the broiler can also be used in conjunction with a preheated pizza stone/steel to speed up cooking.

+Warning: if you want to use parchment paper to line a baking sheet, make sure its rated temperature is higher than what you would cook the pizza at.
+Do not use parchment paper with broiler.